The Best Studio Monitors of 2019

-They are not the most stylish speakers you’ll come across.
-In fact, they’ll give Genelec a run for their money as the oddest looking studio monitors.
+They are not the most stylish of speakers you’ll come across.
+In fact, they’ll give Genelec a run for their money as the oddest-looking studio monitors.
 It’s all curves and mathematically correct lines that give them a somewhat dated look.
-But they more than makeup for it in the stunning representation of frequencies.
-The build quality is also excellent and these things are never going to break or fall apart.
+But they more than make up for it in the stunning representation of frequencies.
+The build quality is also excellent, and these things are never going to break or fall apart.

 The Neumann KH120s are all about maximum signal fidelity and distinctly contoured transients across the entire, neutrally designed frequency response.
 In other words, they sound amazing.
 The curves and the design ensure a flexible listening position with its Mathematically Modeled Dispersion waveguide.
 Bass response is always kept under control and the optimized driver design keeps it clean all the way down to 50Hz.

 The acoustic controls offer a 4-position bass, low-mid and treble switch allowing it to sit comfortably in a diverse range of acoustical environments.
 The list of features is very long.
 It’s a masterclass in design even down to the dimmer switch on the glowing Neumann logo just in case you find it annoying.